gitjv/gramps-dwr-B/README.md

 The document _Dynamic Web Report B.pdf_ describes what it does.
 In short it has:

+- **Timeline Events**:  The event tab for a person is a timeline of theit own events plus vital events (births and deaths) of their siblings, parents, children and spouses.
+Tickboxes let you filter out various events.

 - **Tracking**:  One or more people in your tree can be tagged, and then the relationship of each person in the report is tracked back to these people, eg whether they are a great aunt, or cousin etc.  This shows in the person header.

 - **Why Me**: Someone is in your tree for a reason.  the Why Me box explains why.
 It is filled from a note attached to that person.
 It shows in the person header.